-We are currently in the process of reviewing and revamping our undergraduate curriculum for the academic year 2014-2015.
-The aim of the new curriculum is to create a better sense of progression and personal development through the degree and to offer students more choice.
-This will mean introducing new exiting modules on topics such as existentialism, climate change ethics, philosophy of mathematics and feminist philosophy.
-Undergraduates also benefit from a highly active Philosophy Society, which in the last two years has run an exciting programme of social events, visiting speakers, debates, and quizzes.
+Our undergraduate curriculum provides students with a sense of progression and personal development throughout their degree and offers a choice of options at all levels.
+In recent years we have introduced exciting new modules on topics such as climate change ethics, philosophy of mathematics and feminist philosophy.
+Undergraduates also benefit from a highly active Philosophy Society, which runs an exciting programme of social events, visiting speakers, debates, and quizzes.

 For Masters students, our expertise in the above areas of Philosophy is put to work in delivering a unique and intellectually stimulating range of courses.
 As well as an MA in Philosophy, we offer the following more tailored courses: Philosophy of Religion and Ethics; Philosophy of Mind and Cognitive Science and Philosophy of Health and Happiness.
 These courses take advantage of our strengths in philosophy of mind, philosophy of psychiatry, philosophy of health and disease, philosophy of cognitive science, and philosophy of religion.
 We also have a particular strength in ethics, especially in applied and global ethics, reflected in our Masters degrees in Global Ethics and in Human Values and Human Rights.

-We also have just launched a new interdisciplinary Masters course - the MA in International Law, Ethics and Politics, which is organised in collaboration with Birmingham Law School and the Department of Political Science.
+We also offer an interdisciplinary Masters course - the MA in International Law, Ethics and Politics - which is organised in collaboration with Birmingham Law School and the Department of Political Science.